Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/actions/glimpse-of-redemption.md

 *Source: Core Rulebook p.
 107*

 **Class** champion; **Subclass** Redeemer
-- **Trigger** An enemy damages your ally, and both are within 15 feet of you.
+- **Trigger**: An enemy damages your ally, and both are within 15 feet of you.
 - **Activity**: Reaction

 Your foe hesitates under the weight of sin as visions of redemption play in their mind's eye.
 The foe must choose one of the following options